Pages

 We developed the mini-hub pattern for NHS website pages about health conditions.

-We ran 3 rounds of research and tested our information about AMD with a range of users, including disabled people and people with low digital literacy.
+We tested our information about AMD with a range of users, including disabled people and people with low digital literacy.
 The Digital Accessibility Centre also tested the pattern.

 We found that: